bonny/WordPress-Simple-History/readme.txt

 -   Filter dropdown, New_Rows_Notifier_Dropin, removed (moved to React GUI).
 -   Add action `simple_history/history_page/gui_wrap_top`.
 -   Remove metabox with link to settings page, since the settings page is now available in the top menu bar.
+-   Add actions menu for each events.
+The actions menu is available for each event in the event feed and contains actions that can be performed on the event.
+For example, you can view the event in the context view, view the event in the context view in a new tab, copy the event to the clipboard, or delete the event.
+Plugins and add-ons can populate the actions menu with custom actions.

 ### 4.17.0